 A sample is a smaller representative group selected from a population used to answer a statistical question.
 Samples allow statisticians to answer questions when surveying or analyzing the entire population is impractical.

-In this post, I’m going to discuss what a sample is, how it compares to a population, common pitfalls of sampling, the four types of sampling methods, and what it means to be in-sample and out-of-sample.
+In this post, I will discuss what a sample is, how it compares to a population, common pitfalls of sampling, the four types of sampling methods, and what it means to be in-sample and out-of-sample.

 Sample vs. Population

-A data set can be a population and a sample at the same time, depending upon the question we ask.
+A data set can be a population and a sample simultaneously, depending upon the question we ask.